Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_rule.md

 - `name` (String) Rule name
 - `resource_id` (Number)
 - `rule` (String) A pattern that defines when the rule is triggered.
 By default, we add a leading forward slash to any rule pattern.
 Specify a pattern without a forward slash.
-- `rule_type` (Number) Type of rule.
-The rule is applied if the requested URI matches the rule pattern.
-It has two possible values: Type 0 — RegEx.
-Must start with '^/' or '/'.
-Type 1 — RegEx.
-Legacy type.
-Note that for this rule type we automatically add / to each rule pattern before your regular expression.
-Please use Type 0.

 ### Optional